top of page

 AmSAT Certified Teacher and Teacher Trainer

 Daria received her Alexander teacher’s certification, from the Alexander Teaching Associates in London, England in 1982.
-While living in London, she was able to add include lessons and classes with esteemed teachers who had worked with F.M.
+While living in London, she was fortunate to have lessons and classes with esteemed teachers who had worked with F.M.
 Alexander himself.
-This included work with Walter Carrington, Peggy Williams, Marjorie Barlow, Sir George Travelyan, and Patrick Mc Donald.
-She began her career as member of STAT (Society of Teachers of the Alexander Technique).
+This included work with Walter Carrington, Peggy Williams, Marjorie Barlow, Sir George Trevelyan, Marjorie Barstow, and Patrick Macdonald.
+She began her career as a member of STAT (Society of Teachers of the Alexander Technique).

-She went on to develop a private practice in Los Angeles, CA from 1982 through 1987 as well as instruct classes at the American Academy for Dramatic Arts, Los Angeles City College Theatre Academy, several pain clinics, chiropractic offices and Yoga studios.
-During this time, she become an AmSAT recognized teacher (American Society for the Alexander Technique) at the inception of that organization.
+She went on to develop a private practice in Los Angeles, CA from 1982 through 1987 as well as instruct classes at the American Academy for Dramatic Arts, Los Angeles City College Theatre Academy, and the Wallpin pain clinic.
+She also taught lessons at several Chiropractic offices and Yoga studios.
+During this time, she became an AmSAT recognized teacher (American Society for the Alexander Technique) at the inception of that organization.

 She re-located to Charlottesville, Virginia in 1987 to co-found the Virginia School for the Alexander Technique, a 1600 hour teacher’s certification program, with Frank Sheldon.
 In 1992 she became sole director of the training course.
-The program became known as The ATTiC (The Alexander Technique Training Centre) in 1992.
+Soon after, the program became known as The ATTiC, Alexander Technique Training Centre.

 About Daria Okugawa